RubixML/ML/docs/cross-validation/reports/residual-analysis.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/CrossValidation/Reports/ResidualAnalysis.php">Source</a></span>

 # Residual Analysis
-Residual Analysis is a Report that measures the differences between the predicted and actual values of a regression problem in detail.
+Residual Analysis is a report that measures the differences between the predicted and target values of a regression problem in detail.
+In one report, you get multiple error measurements (MAE, MSE, MAPE, R2, etc.) as well as statistics regarding the distribution of errors.

 **Estimator Compatibility:** Regressor